We love investing in #FutureGophers! That’s why we award more than $50 million in academic scholarships to freshman applicants each year.

 Scholarships for transfer students are handled by the student's college or department.
 For details, you should contact your college of interest.

 Are scholarships available for undocumented students?

 Under the Minnesota Dream Act, which is also known as The Prosperity Act, undocumented Minnesota high school graduates meeting certain criteria can receive scholarships and financial aid from the University of Minnesota.
 The Minnesota Office of Higher Education will determine who is eligible to benefit from the Dream Act.
 Generally, students are eligible if they have attended a Minnesota high school for at least three years, have graduated from a Minnesota high school (or earned a GED in Minnesota), and who have registered with the U.S. Selective Service (applies only to males 18 to 25 years old).
-The complete details on eligibility and a Dream Act Application are available at the Minnesota Office of Higher Education Dream Act website.
+The complete details on eligibility are available at the Minnesota Office of Higher Education Dream Act website.